AmanYadav20-5-04/Codex_Lab/README.md

 # 🚀 Codex_Lab

-A hackathon project powered by GitHub + OpenAI Codex.
+A hackathon project powered by GitHub .
 This repo is our experimental playground to build, test, and launch features rapidly with AI-assisted development.

 ## 🎯 Purpose

-Codex_Lab is a collaborative environment where ideas are turned into code fast using Codex prompts, GitHub workflows, and real-time coding.
+Codex_Lab is a collaborative environment where ideas are turned into code fast using GitHub workflows, and real-time coding.
 Whether it's full-stack features, APIs, automation tools, or mini utilities — this is the lab where we experiment and ship.

-## 🧩 Tech Stack (Planned or Used)

-- 🧠 OpenAI Codex / GPT-4o
-- 🖥️ Node.js / Express
-- 🐍 Python (for scripts, automation)
-- 🗂️ MongoDB / Firebase / SQLite (TBD)
-- 🌐 HTML, CSS, JS, Bootstrap
-- ⚙️ GitHub + Git CLI + VS Code / Cursor IDE

 👥 How Other Members Can Use This Repo with Branch Workflow